stryker-mutator/stryker-net/docs/configuration.md

 Set the diffing target on the command line by passing a comittish with the since flag.
 Set the diffing target in the config file by setting the [since-target](#since-target-<comittish>) option.

-\* For changes on test project files all mutants covered by tests in that file will be seen as changed.
+*\* For changes on test project files all mutants covered by tests in that file will be seen as changed.*

 ### `since-target` <`comittish`>

 Default: `master`
 Command line: `N/A`
-Config file: `""since-target": 'feat-2'`
+Config file: `"since-target": 'feat-2'`

 Set the diffing target for the [since](#since-<bool[<:comittish>]>) feature.